angristan/awesome-stars/README.md

 ## Rust

+- [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable
 - [twitter/rezolus](https://github.com/twitter/rezolus) - Systems performance telemetry
 - [PaulJuliusMartinez/jless](https://github.com/PaulJuliusMartinez/jless) - A command-line pager for JSON data.
 - [levkk/pgcat](https://github.com/levkk/pgcat) - Meow.
 PgBouncer rewritten in Rust, with sharding, load balancing and failover support.